Q. What is CAS and what do we do?

 Q. How can a publication get abstracted/indexed by CAS?

 A. Our selection team of chemists determines whether a journal meets our editorial criteria for abstracting and indexing in the CAS databases.
-Publishers interested in having a journal covered in the CAS databases should:
+Publishers interested in having a journal covered in the CAS databases should consult the New Journal Coverage Request page for instructions, or;

 - Complete and submit the Journal Information Form for journals published online, or